psfrench76/jira-worklogs/README.md

 The fields requested are configurable by the user.
 All data retrieved is saved to a CSV in the results directory.

+In addition to fields on the worklogs, you can also use any issue or parent issue field which is present on the issue that the worklogs are connected to.

 The time this takes to run will be proportionate to the number of issues (not necessarily the number of worklogs) and the number of queries needed to retrieve the Jira data.
 If you are experiencing long lag times with large numbers of issues, you could try increasing the `jira_instance.max_results` setting in config.yaml to increase the search page size.